marcingrzejszczak/marcingrzejszczak.github.io/source/abstracts/index.markdown

 We will write a system using the CDC approach together with Spring Boot, Spring Cloud Contract verifier.
 I'll show you how easy it is to write applications that have a consumer driven API and that will allow a developer to speed up the time of writing his better quality software.

-## Continuous Deployment to the Cloud with Spring Cloud Pipelines
+## Continuous Deployment to the Cloud

 “I have stopped counting how many times I’ve done this from scratch” - was one of the responses to the tweet about starting the project called Spring Cloud Pipelines.
 Every company sets up a pipeline from scratch.
 Every company creates some sort of automation to deploy its applications to servers.
 Enough is enough - time to automate that and focus on delivering business value.